contextmachine/mmcore/README.md

   - `mmcore.geom.surfaces` - Representations of surfaces in parametric form
   - `mmcore.geom.implicit` - Implicit representations  of curves and surfaces
   - `mmcore.geom.implicit.dc` - **Adaptive Dual Contouring** algorithm, so far in 2D.
-  - `mmcore.geom.implicit.tree` - Octree approximation for shapes in implicit form (like libfive), so far in 2D.
+  - `mmcore.geom.implicit.tree` - Octree approximation for shapes in implicit form (like libfive).
   - `mmcore.geom.bvh` - Implementation of BVH tree construction and queries.
 This can be extremely useful for intersectionb nearest neighbor search and other spatial tasks.
   - `mmcore.geom.primitives` -Built-in high-performance primitives
 - `mmcore.numeric` - Implementation of fundamental numeric CAD algorithms and some data structures.